 - Birth certificate.
 Two copies of your baby’s birth certificate so you have proof you are their parents.
 Store them in different places; one in your carry on and one in your luggage in case you lose one.

 - Your baby’s travel documents.
-Check their name is correctly spelled and they have been added to all flight bookings etc. Having different surnames has meant our daughter’s tickets have been booked incorrectly on more than one occasion, leading to some long delays at check in.
+Check their name is correctly spelled and they have been added to all flight bookings etc. Having different surnames has meant our daughter’s tickets have been booked incorrectly on more than one occasion, leading to some long delays at check-in.

 - Travel insurance.
 A copy of the travel insurance policy covering your baby.
-Or get confirmation in writing that your credit card covers them.
+Or get a confirmation in writing that your credit card covers them.

 - Extra passport photos.
 In case you need a last-minute visa while travelling.